-During the pilot a robust Concurrent Monitoring (CM) system was set in place, to track the key indicators on hand washing and immunization in synergy with the interventions.
-This also provided mid-course corrections.
+During the pilot in Allahabad and Hardoi, a robust concurrent monitoring (CM) system was set in place, to track the key indicators on handwashing and immunization in synergy with the interventions.
+The concurrent monitoring also provided mid-course corrections to refine the program components by way of rigorous diagnostics.
 Some key findings obtained from the CM are as below:

-Hand washing with Soap:
+Hand washing with Soap-

-- The incidence of HWWS after defecation increased 5 times (from 13% to 70%) - The incidence of HWWS after disposing child faeces more than doubled (from 11.2% to 26.7%). - The incidence of HWWS before cooking by mothers increased 5 folds (from 4.3% to 21.2%).
+The incidence of HWWS after defecation increased 5 times (from 13% to 70%)

+The incidence of HWWS after disposing

+child faeces more than doubled (from 11.2% to 26.7%)

+The incidence of HWWS before cooking by mothers increased 5 folds (from 4.3% to 21.2%)

-- The incidence of HWWS before eating increased 8 folds (from 2.6% to 20.8%). - The incidence of HWWS before breastfeeding a child increased 6 times (2.7% to 17.8%). - A 20% increase in knowledge around 'HWWS prevents diseases' was observed.
+The incidence of HWWS before eating increased 8 folds (from 2.6% to 20.8%)

+The incidence of HWWS before breastfeeding a child increased 6 times (2.7% to 17.8%)

+A 20% increase in knowledge around 'HWWS prevents diseases' was observed